8 Awesome ES6 Features

 April 20th, 2016 | By Caio Ribeiro Pereira | 5 min read

-In this post we will go over eight useful and interesting ECMAScript 6 (ES2015) features, such as classes, a feature that makes it easy for developers familiar with object oriented programming to start using JavaScript.
-We’ll also go over typical features inspired from functional programming languages, for instance arrow functions, let variables, etc.
+Today, we will dive into eight useful and interesting ECMAScript 6 (ES2015) features, such as classes, to make it easy for developers familiar with object-oriented programming to start using JavaScript.

 // creating a constant